5 effective social media campaigns from Science and Engineering

 1. Goodfellow

-Goodfellow is a global supplier of materials for use within science and industry.
+Goodfellow is a global supplier of materials for use within science and industry and helps along their manufacturing process.
 They regularly run multi-channel social media campaigns in the form of competitions.

 Goal: To drive awareness